stela2502/mdbook_simulted_annealing_in_rust/src/04-SimulatedAnnealing.md

 ```

-There is not a lot of differences in the implementation - the rust code is even one line shorter as the R one.
+There is not a lot of differences in the implementation - the rust code is even one line shorter than the R one.

 ## And Funtions to Plot and Write the Data